 There are different types of damages that can be awarded to the plaintiff of a personal injury case.
 Some of those damages include:

 Compensatory Damages: These damages are awarded with the intention to make the plaintiff “whole” again from a financial standpoint.
 We know that no amount of money can ever rid the trauma or pain that a victim suffers from a personal injury accident, but the compensation serves its purpose.
 Compensatory damages consist of two types of damages: specific and general damages.
 Specific damages are those harms that can have a dollar figure placed upon it like medical bills and property damage, while general damages are harder to place a monetary value on it because it involves the pain and suffering of the victim.
 Some examples of compensatory damages include:

 Pain and suffering

 When a jury deems the actions of the defendant egregious or outrageously careless, they can sometimes award the plaintiff with “punitive damages”.
 These damages are not awarded for the purpose of compensating the victim, but rather in an attempt to punish the defendant and deter them from committing the same act in the future.
 Typically, caps have been placed on the punitive damages that a victim can receive.

-The firm of Attorney Percy Martinez works to obtain the most amount of money for their clients.
+Our firm works to obtain the most amount of money for their clients.
 When a person’s negligent acts affect another person in a way of harming them, they can be found liable for their injuries and should suffer the consequences of their actions.